smart-on-fhir/cumulus-library/docs/aws-setup.md

 unless your organization is using advanced credential management.)
 - `CUMULUS_LIBRARY_REGION` : The AWS region your bucket is in (e.g., us-east-1)

-In both cases, there are several additional parameters you will need to configure to specify where your database information lives.
-Unless you are using multiple library instances, you will want to specify these values
+There are several additional parameters you will need to configure to specify where your database information lives:
-- `CUMULUS_LIBRARY_SCHEMA` : The name of the schema Athena will use ('cumulus_library_sample_db' if using the sample DB)
+- `CUMULUS_LIBRARY_DATABASE` : The name of the database Athena will use (`cumulus_library_sample_db` if using the sample DB)
-- `CUMULUS_LIBRARY_S3` : The URL of your S3 bucket
-  ('s3://cumulus_library_sample_db-(AWS account ID)-(AWS region)' if using sample db)
-- `CUMULUS_LIBRARY_PROFILE` : the Athena profile to execute queries in ('cumulus_library_sample_db' if using the sample DB)
+- `CUMULUS_LIBRARY_WORKGROUP` : the Athena workgroup to execute queries in (`cumulus_library_sample_db` if using the sample DB)

 Configuring environment variables on your system is out of scope of this document, but several guides are available elsewhere.
 [This guide](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html), for example, covers Mac, Windows, and Linux.
 And, as a plus, it has a picture of an adorable puppy at the top of it.